hhvm/user-documentation/guides/hack/02-source-code-fundamentals/31-variables.md

 $colors3[] = "green";                // insert a new element 3
 ```

-## Function Statics

-A function static may be defined inside any [compound statement](../statements/compound-statements).
-A function static
-has function scope.
-The value of a function static is retained across calls to its parent function.
-Each time the function
-containing a function-static declaration is called, that execution is dealing with an alias to that static variable.
-The next time that function is called, a new alias is created.

-Consider the following example:

-@@ variables-examples/static-variables.php @@

-Unlike the equivalent [local variable](#local-variables) version, this function `f` retains the value of `$fs` across calls.

 ## Instance Properties

 These are described in the [class instance properties](../classes/properties.md) section.
 They have class scope.